Skip to content

 }

 We recommend setting the readyTimeout to a value that balances user experience and the need for timely updates.
 A value of 10,000 milliseconds (10 seconds) is a good starting point.
 The app now has a maximum of 10 seconds to call the ready() method before the SDK rolls back to the built-in app bundle.
+You can adjust this value based on your app's specific needs.
+Larger apps may require a longer timeout.

 import { LiveUpdate } from "@capawesome/capacitor-live-update";